junxit/us-congress-bills-117/metadata.md

 - 2022-05-26 — Introduced in Senate
 - 2022-05-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2022-12-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment.
+With written report No. 117-229.
+- 2022-12-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment.
+With written report No. 117-229.
+- 2022-12-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 588.